MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-install.md

 ## Upgrade existing installations

-If you deployed the operationalization capabilities, follow these alternative steps for upgrade: [Configure Machine Learning Server 9.2.1 to operationalize analytics (One-box) > How to upgrade](../operationalize/configure-machine-learning-server-one-box.md#how-to-upgrade) or [Configure Machine Learning Server 9.2.1 to operationalize analytics (Enterprise) > How to upgrade](../operationalize/configure-machine-learning-server-enterprise.md#how-to-upgrade).
+If your existing server was configured for [operationalization](../what-is-operationalization.md), follow these alternative steps for upgrade: [Configure Machine Learning Server 9.2.1 to operationalize analytics (One-box) > How to upgrade](../operationalize/configure-machine-learning-server-one-box.md#how-to-upgrade) or [Configure Machine Learning Server 9.2.1 to operationalize analytics (Enterprise) > How to upgrade](../operationalize/configure-machine-learning-server-enterprise.md#how-to-upgrade).

 For all other configurations, Setup performs an in-place upgrade on an existing installation.
 Although the installation path is new (`/opt/microsoft/mlserver/9.2.1`), when R Server 9.x is present, Machine Learning Server 9.2.1 finds R Server at the old path (`/usr/lib64/microsoft-r/9.1.0`) and upgrades it to the new version.